The best things to do in Helsinki with kids

 Ferries from Helsinki to Stockholm take around 16 hours.
 Three ferry companies currently run the route between the two capitals; Tallink Silja operate their crossing up to 7 times per week, Viking Line 7 times per week & the St Peter Line service is available up once a week.
 You can also catch a quick 45minute flight from Helsinki to Stockholm.

 It is very easy to get to Helsinki from the airport.
 We caught the train from Helsinki airport that goes right to the city centre.
-It leaves from right outside the terminal and is cheap!
+It leaves from outside the airport terminal and is inexpensive.

 Things to do in London in February